This release presents labor force and unemployment data from the Local

 employment estimates from the Current Employment Statistics (CES)

-program (tables 3 and 4) are provided for most of the same areas.
+program (tables 3 and 4) are provided for the same areas.
 State

 estimates were previously published in the news release, Regional and

 State Employment and Unemployment, and are republished in this release

 for ease of reference.
 The LAUS and CES programs are both federal-state

 Labor force and unemployment--from the LAUS program

 Definitions.
 The labor force and unemployment data are based on the